To Boolean (Integer)

 - Keep in mind that any non-zero integer will result in

-, while only zero will result infalse
+true, while only zero will result infalse.

 Common Issues